rajatsinghOO7/Object-Oriented-Programming-Notes---Last-Minute-Revision-Python-/README.md

 # Object-Oriented-Programming-Notes---Last-Minute-Revision-Python
  Object-Oriented Programming (OOP) in Python is a programming paradigm that uses "objects" to structure code.
 It allows you to model real-world entities and relationships using classes and objects.
+Here are few repeated Interview Questions:
+Sure, here are some concise OOP questions with their answers:

+1. **What is a class in Python?**
+   - **Answer**: A class is a blueprint for creating objects.
+It defines a set of attributes and methods that the objects created from the class will have.

+2. **What is an object in Python?**
+   - **Answer**: An object is an instance of a class.
+It represents a specific entity that holds data and can perform actions defined by its class.

+3. **What is the purpose of the `__init__` method in Python?**
+   - **Answer**: The `__init__` method is a constructor in Python classes.
+It initializes the object's attributes when the object is created.

+4. **What is encapsulation?**
+   - **Answer**: Encapsulation is the concept of bundling data (attributes) and methods (functions) that operate on the data into a single unit or class.
+It hides the internal state and only exposes necessary methods.

+5. **What is inheritance?**
+   - **Answer**: Inheritance is a mechanism by which one class (the child or subclass) inherits attributes and methods from another class (the parent or superclass), promoting code reuse.

+6. **What is polymorphism?**
+   - **Answer**: Polymorphism allows methods to do different things based on the object it is acting upon.
+It can be achieved through method overriding (runtime) or method overloading (compile-time).

+7. **What is an abstract class?**
+   - **Answer**: An abstract class cannot be instantiated and may contain one or more abstract methods that must be implemented by subclasses.

+8. **What is method overriding?**
+   - **Answer**: Method overriding occurs when a subclass provides a specific implementation of a method that is already defined in its superclass.

+9. **What is method overloading?**
+   - **Answer**: Method overloading allows multiple methods with the same name but different parameters to exist in the same class.

+10. **What is a constructor?**
+    - **Answer**: A constructor is a special method used to initialize objects when they are created.
+In Python, it is defined using the `__init__` method.

+Let me know if you need more examples or details!

 Here’s a brief summary of Object-Oriented Programming (OOP) concepts in Python with examples:

 1. OOP: Programming paradigm using objects and classes to structure code.